 Historically, high elevation lakes within SEKI were fishless and provided habitat for a diverse assemblage of native species that developed over thousands of years in a fishless environment.
 From the 1860s to 1988, nonnative fish including rainbow/golden trout hybrids, brook trout and brown trout were introduced by humans into many fishless waters throughout SEKI.
-By the early 1900s, MYLFs generally became rare to extinct in lakes containing nonnative fish, while remaining common to abundant in most fishless lakes (Grinnell and Storer 1924).
-Surveys completed in 2002 determined that self sustaining nonnative fish populations had become established in approximately 575 lakes, ponds, and marshes, plus hundreds of miles of connecting streams (after the current project is completed there will be 549 waterbodies containing self-sustaining populations of nonnative fish).
+By the early 1900s, MYLFs generally became rare to extirpated in lakes containing nonnative fish, while remaining common to abundant in most fishless lakes (Grinnell and Storer 1924).
+Surveys completed in 2002 determined that self-sustaining nonnative fish populations had become established in approximately 575 lakes, ponds, and marshes, plus hundreds of miles of connecting streams (after the current project is completed there will be 550 waterbodies containing self-sustaining populations of nonnative fish).
 All of these waters are located above approximately 8,000 feet in elevation and within SEKI lands designated or managed as wilderness.

-The impacts of nonnative trout on high-elevation aquatic and adjacent terrestrial ecosystems are well documented and occur at all levels of the food web (Bradford et al. 1998, Knapp and Matthews 2000, Knapp et al. 2001, Matthews et al. 2001, Matthews et al. 2002, Knapp 2005A, Herbst et al. 2009, Pope et al. 2008, Epanchin et al. 2010).
+The impacts of nonnative trout on high elevation aquatic and adjacent terrestrial ecosystems are well documented and occur at all levels of the food web (Bradford et al. 1998, Knapp and Matthews 2000, Knapp et al. 2001, Matthews et al. 2001, Matthews et al. 2002, Knapp 2005A, Herbst et al. 2009, Pope et al. 2008, Epanchin et al. 2010).
 Nonnative trout impact native species directly through predation (Vredenburg 2004) and indirectly through competition for food resources (Finlay and Vredenburg 2007).
 Nonnative trout can disrupt the type and distribution of species, and thus the natural function of aquatic ecosystems.
 For example, researchers found that the distribution and abundance of MYLFs (Knapp et al. 2005), conspicuous aquatic invertebrates (e.g., mayflies; Bradford et al. 1998) and zooplankton (e.g., Daphnia; Knapp and Sarnelle 2008) were dramatically reduced by the introduction of nonnative trout.

 Particularly vulnerable are two species that are integral components of SEKI's high elevation aquatic ecosystems: the MYLFs (Rana muscosa and Rana sierrae).
 Nonnative trout prey on MYLFs, compete with them for food, restrict their breeding to marginal, shallow habitat, and fragment remaining populations (Bradford et al. 1993, Knapp and Matthews 2000, Vredenburg 2004, Finlay and Vredenburg 2007).
+Both species were listed under the California Endangered Species Act in 2012 (CFGC 2012) and the federal Endangered Species Act in 2014 (FWS 2014A).

-Excerpted from the Federal Register Notice (Federal Register Vol. 78, No. 80, April 25, 2013) Proposed Rule to list the MYLF as Endangered Species:
+The following excerpt is from the Federal Register Notice (Federal Register Vol. 78, No. 80, April 25, 2013) Proposed Rule to list the MYLFs as Endangered Species: